Veda-Labs/boring-vault-svm-tools/README.md

    cargo build
    ```

-3. Rename the library file
+3. Rename the library file(MIGHT NOT BE NEEDED)

    ```bash
    # For macOS